 - Once fully mixed, add lavender and geranium essential oils then pour into containers.

 This recipe makes about 12 ounces.
 I like to store my cream in THESE bottles-A spout of pump is the best route because it helps keep your cream free from bacteria.
 The shelf life of this moisturizer is about 3 months.
 Citric Acid works as a great preservative and helps stabilize the cream.
 This cream does not need to be kept in the fridge, but if you do, you will prolong the shelf life.
 When applying your cream, be sure to massage it into the legs thoroughly.
 Massage can encourage added circulation and water drainage to also help combat cellulite!
 Use long, firm motions when applying.
 I hope you have enjoyed this tutorial on making your own body cream!
 This cream is thick, creamy and luxurious!
-As long as you use organic ingredients you will have a healthy and chemical free moisturizer!

 Click here to pin this Cellulite Smoothing Body Cream Recipe: